Tejaaswini28499/Training-Devops/Docker 2025/Docker Interview.md

 ### 2. Images & Containers

-* What happens internally when you run `docker run`?
-* docker run pulls the image if needed, creates a container filesystem using UnionFS, sets up namespaces and cgroups for isolation, configures networking, and finally starts the container’s main process as PID 1.
+* What happens internally when you run `docker run`? docker run pulls the image if needed, creates a container filesystem using UnionFS, sets up namespaces and cgroups for isolation, configures networking, and finally starts the container’s main process as PID 1.
-* Difference between `docker run`, `docker exec`, and `docker attach`?
+* Difference between `docker run`, `docker exec`, and `docker attach`? docker attach connects your terminal to a running container's main process (PID 1).
+You see the same output and can interact with it.
+It does not start a new shell; for that, we use docker exec.
-* Why is `docker commit` not recommended in production?
+* Why is `docker commit` not recommended in production? docker commit takes the current state of a container and creates a new Docker image from it by converting the container’s writable layer into a permanent image layer.
+It is useful for quick snapshots but not recommended for production; Dockerfile is preferred.
 * How do you reduce the size of a Docker image?
 * What is a multi-stage Dockerfile?
 Why use it?